 Determining the date range for your rate scheduleBack to top

 Select the date range for the rate schedule.
-By default, the start date is today's date and the end date is empty, meaning the rate is Always available.
-You can optionally +Add an End Date, but a start date is required.
+By default, the start date is today's date, and the end date is empty, meaning the rate is Always available.
+Optionally +Add an End Date, but a start date is required.